waldrain/waldrain.github.io/pv.md

 A discussion on using
-an [active balancer with Daly BMS](https://diysolarforum.com/threads/active-balancer-with-daly-bms-51-2v-280ah-pack.15565) explains the concepts and uses of active versus passive balanacing.
+an [active balancer with Daly BMS](https://diysolarforum.com/threads/active-balancer-with-daly-bms-51-2v-280ah-pack.15565) explains the cell quality and the concepts and uses of active versus passive balancing.

 ### Heltec Active Balancer